 On Dec.
-3, 1866, at West Alexander, Washington County, PA, the 19-year-old William married 31-year-old Elizabeth J. (Starkey) Piatt (or "Pyatt") (1835- ? ), widow of Civil War soldier Robert Piatt.
-He was 12 years younger than his bride.
+3, 1866, at West Alexander, Washington County, PA, the 19-year-old Henry married 31-year-old Elizabeth J. (Starkey) Piatt (or "Pyatt") (1835- ? ), widow of Civil War soldier Robert Piatt.
+Henry was 12 years younger than his bride.
 Elizabeth's first husband, a casualty of the war, had died in a hospital in Chattanooga, TN, allegedly as the result of wounds.
-She thus brought three children to the marriage with our William -- Martha Piatt, Alice Piatt and James Piatt.
+She thus brought three children to the marriage with our Henry -- Martha Piatt, Alice Piatt and James Piatt.

-William and Elizabeth went on to have these children of their own: Robert C. Younkins, William Henry Younkens Jr., Mary M. "Mollie" Lewellen, Charles A. Younkens and George W. Younkens.
+Henry and Elizabeth went on to bear five children of their own -- Robert C. Younkins, William Henry Younkens Jr., Mary M. "Mollie" Lewellen, Charles A. Younkens and George Washington Younkins.